openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

-title: Editor Guide - Typesetting
+title: Editor guide - typesetting

-# Editor Guide - Typesetting
+# Editor guide - typesetting

-The typesetting plugin is a new workflow element introduced with the release of Janeway v1.3.8 This new element aims to simplify the production process by combining the generation of the final article files (Refered to as 'typeset files') with the process of proofing such files.

 Usually typeset files include but are not limited to: